The Batman starring Robert Pattinson: New logo and poster, release date, cast, plot and more

 This article was originally published on Oct.
 14, 2019, and will be updated as news rolls in.

-Discuss: The Batman starring Robert Pattinson: Release date, cast, plot and more
+Discuss: The Batman starring Robert Pattinson: Release date, cast, trailer, plot and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.